 Which brings me to my final note . . .

-This page wouldn’t be complete without an introduction to the twenty-something running the website!
+Visiting a total stranger’s home sounds uncomfortable at best, so let’s get acquainted.
 My name is Justine, and I’ve been a writing since before I knew how.
 Seriously.
 I love writing so much that before I knew words, I pretended I was writing by drawing squiggly lines on paper.
 In fact, I’ve got a little children’s Bible that has squiggles in the empty-ish introductory pages from when I was reporting on world news at the tender age of five.

 I’ve given up my journalistic ambitions, but I haven’t given up on communicating through the written word.
 Words are so beautiful, so powerful, and so welcoming when we use them right.
 And since the only way to really get it right is to give it to Jesus, I pray that I’ll use these words correctly right here on The Merry Mess.
 I’ve got a heart for connecting with women and wherever you are on the other side of that screen, I hope you find encouragement, connection, and celebration here!